fbraem/sql-smith/docs/functions.rst

 alias
 -----
-Create an alias for a column or an expression with alias.
+:py:func:`~sql_smith.functions.alias` creates an alias for a column or an expression.

 .. code-block:: python